Definition of Gift and Its Essentials

 Formalities:

-Under Islamic Law, the gift must fulfill certain formalities other than the presence of the donor, done, and subject matter.
+Under Islamic Law, the gift must fulfil certain formalities other than the presence of the donor, done, and subject matter.
 These formalities are called, “three conditions”.

 Three Conditions: